Factbox: Mitt Romney, Republican U.S. presidential candidate

 * His net worth has been estimated at between $190 million and $250 million, making him one of the wealthiest people to ever run for the presidency.
 Romney has been criticized for holding money overseas and for not disclosing as many tax releases as his opponents have demanded.

-* Romney proposed to lower individual income taxes across the board to 20 percent while closing some loopholes, which he says would stimulate economic growth without widening the federal deficit.
-He supported restructuring the Social Security retirement program and the Medicare government health insurance program for the elderly and disabled.
+* Romney proposes to lower individual income taxes across the board to 20 percent while closing some loopholes, which he says would stimulate economic growth without widening the federal deficit.
+He supports restructuring the Social Security retirement program and the Medicare government health insurance program for the elderly and disabled.

 * He is a fifth-generation member of the Church of Jesus Christ of Latter-Day Saints, or Mormon church.
 He was a Mormon missionary in France for more than two years after leaving high school and later became bishop and stake president in Boston, roles akin to being a lay pastor.
 His faith, however, is viewed with suspicion by some conservative evangelical Christians.